Semroc April Dancer

 Flight:

-First flight be on a breezy, overcast day and I decided t' go for a lower altitude B6-4 flight.
-Blimey!
+First flight be on a breezy, ya bilge rat, overcast day and I decided t' go for a lower altitude B6-4 flight.
 I was also a bit paranoid about t' stability o' t' very small fins.
-Avast!
-Avast!
+Ya scallywag!
 It turns out I had nothin' t' be worried about--this flew very nicely with a slight weathercock into t' 10 mph winds.
-Avast!
-Ejection be right at apogee, which was about 300 feet.
+Ejection was right at apogee, shiver me timbers, shiver me timbers, ya bilge rat, which was about 300 feet.

 Recovery:

 T' baffle system worked perfectly and t' chute came out completely undamaged.
-I was tempted t' slip a couple pieces o' waddin' in there, matey, matey, but went completely "stock" for t' first flight and was quite impressed with the performance o' t' baffle.
+I be tempted t' slip a couple pieces o' waddin' in there, but went completely "stock" for t' first flight and be quite impressed with the performance o' t' baffle.

-Given t' extra nose weight though, matey, I'd consider uppin' t' chute size on this t' 15" unless you're flyin' in very soft grass.
-Ahoy!
-Blimey!
+Given t' extra nose weight though, I'd consider uppin' t' chute size on this t' 15" unless you're flyin' in very soft grass.
+Begad!
 Mine spit t' motor and still came down a bit fast for those frail lookin' fins.

 Flight Rating: 4 out o' 5